rjudy1/Code-Golf/AdventOfCode2016/README.md

 18. expanding automata
 19. josephus problem k=2 and k=3
 20. find numbers < 2**32 that are not in the listed ranges
-21.
+21. scrambling and unscrambling operations on string
 22. in grid of moveable/nonmovable chunks, find initial viable swaps and slide target piece into position (for general case with capacities instead of 0/1/impossible, state space would explode)
-23. d12 assembly + toggle; reverse engineer the assembly (deconstruction assumes same program except key constants)
+23. d12 assembly + toggle; reverse engineer the assembly (deconstruction assumes same program except key constants, factorial + multiplication)
-24. hamiltonian circuit
+24. hamiltonian path and circuit
 25. d12 assembly + d23 tgl + out